meltwater/served/docs/Response.md

 ## served::response::stock_reply(int status_code, response & res)
 ###### Configures a response object to be a generic response for a particular status code

-This is a short hand way of setting the responses status code and body for a particular response.
+This is a short-hand way of setting the responses status code and body for a particular response.

 Example: